Parc naturel régional d'Armorique: Mont Saint-Michel de Brasparts and the Chapel of Saint-Michel

 Mont Saint-Michel de Brasparts, (Menez-Mikael in Breton) is the most famous hill in the range.
 The Mont is 380 meters high and is the second highest in the chain of Monts d'Arrée.
 The Mont was once claimed to be 391 meters high, but this is only true if the height of the Chapel of Saint-Michel is included.

 One source claims that the top of the Chapel of Saint-Michel is the highest point in Brittany however the Émetteur de Roc'h Trédudon is 3 m higher at 383 m.
 If structures on top of these hills are included, the Émetteur de Roc'h Trédudon is even higher, with a 220m antenna on the summit.

 The summit of Saint-Michel de Brasparts offers fine views of the bogs of Elez Yeun, and on to Lake Brennilis.
 When the weather permits, one can see the Pont de l'Iroise, and the Bay of Morlaix.

 The Chapel of Saint-Michel was built in 1672.
 It is dedicated to Archangel Michael.
 It was vandalized in 1935, when the statue of the Archangel was removed from the chapel.
 Now the building is empty.

 Elez Yeun

 Elez Yeun is a marshy hollow, visible from the summit of Mont Saint-Michel de Brasparts.
 Ancient tradition claims that it is one of the gates of hell.
-The word "ellez" is found in few other names around the region, and comes from the same Indo-European root as the world "hell" in English.
+The word "ellez" is found in few other names around the region, and comes from the same Indo-European root as the word "hell" in English.